bslone1/project-2/README.md

 ETL project for NU data analytics bootcamp

 ## Project Proposal
-Use the data sets below to create an interface that allows users to identify healthcare procedure trends in the US.
-The interface will provide information on:
+Use the data sets below to create a database that allows users to identify healthcare procedure trends in the US.
+The database will provide information on:

 * Average cost of surgery in the US
 * Cost variation by region